nathanReitinger/pre-LLM-demo/README.md

-# Blank Tape — n-gram vs. LLM fill-in-the-blank lab
+# fill-in-the-blank lab: n-gram vs. LLM

 A static, client-side site that fills in the blank(s) of a short story you provide using six stages of language modeling history side by side: